Inflect logo

 Natural Disaster Risk

-Almaty has a low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
-This indicates that while specific hazards exist, the overall threat to well-engineered infrastructure is minimal.
+Almaty has a low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
+While the overall threat is minimal, operators must engineer facilities to withstand specific regional hazards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business